MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-customize-scripts.md

 ---
-title: "How to write scripts to implement complex business logic | MicrosoftDocs"
+title: "How to write scripts to implement complex business logic in Field Service | MicrosoftDocs"
 description: description
 ms.custom:
 - dyn365-fieldservice